gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 &lt;/html&gt;
 [@ END @]

-The default stylesheet is included in line 4 and the core library in line 7.
+The default stylesheet gets included in line 4 and the core library in line 7.
-Make sure that they are found at the location specified.
+Make sure that they are found at the locations specified.

 ### Using a PrismJS Theme